verana-labs/verifiable-trust-spec/spec.md

 This enables mutual authentication without passwords, verifiable service discovery without centralized directories, privacy-preserving credential exchange with selective disclosure and unlinkability, and ecosystem governance that is transparent, auditable, and decentralized.

 Verifiable Trust is container-agnostic, supporting both W3C Verifiable Credentials and Anonymous Credentials to balance transparency with privacy depending on the use case.
 It is also DID-method-agnostic, allowing ecosystems to operate across different decentralized identifier infrastructures.
+For legal-entity identification, it additionally recognizes externally governed credential chains — starting with GLEIF's verifiable LEI (vLEI), built on KERI and ACDC — as alternative trust roots (see [VT-VLEI]).

 This specification defines the Verifiable Trust architecture, its core concepts — Verifiable Services, Verifiable User Agents, Verifiable Trust Credentials, Essential Credential Schemas, and the trust resolution process — and the normative requirements for interoperable implementations.